jhackshaw/tspvis/README.md

 - Live at [tspvis.com](https://tspvis.com)
 - The goal of this site is to be an **educational** resource to help visualize, learn, and develop different algorithms for the traveling salesman problem in a way that's easily accessible
-- As you apply different algorithms, the current best path is saved and used as input to whatever you run next. (e.g. shortest path first -> branch and bound) The order in which you apply different algorithms to the problem is sometimes referred to the meta-heuristic strategy.
+- As you apply different algorithms, the current best path is saved and used as input to whatever you run next.
+The order in which you apply different algorithms to the problem is sometimes referred to the meta-heuristic strategy.
+- For example, apply nearest neighbor, then 2-opt inversion, then branch and bound

 ### Heuristic algorithms